The Big Country: Reception

+Critical response

 Bosley Crowther of The New York Times wrote in a negative review, "for all this film's mighty pretensions, it does not get far beneath the skin of its conventional Western situation and its stock Western characters.
 It skims across standard complications and ends on a platitude.
 Peace is a pious precept, but fightin' is more excitin'.
 That's what it proves."
 Variety called the film "one of the best photography jobs of the year", with a "serviceable, adult" storyline "which should find favor with audiences of all tastes."
 Harrison's Reports declared it "a first-rate super-Western, beautifully photographed in the Technirama anamorphic process and Technicolor.
 It is a long picture, perhaps too long for what the story has to offer, but there is never a dull moment from start to finish and it holds one's interest tightly throughout."
 Richard L. Coe of The Washington Post called it "super stuff.
 Franz Planer's photography of Texas is downright awe-inspiring, the characters are solid, the story line firm, the playing first-rate, the music more than dashing in this nearly three-hour tale which should delight everybody."

 John McCarten of The New Yorker wrote, "Of those involved in this massive enterprise, Mr. Bickford and Mr. Ives are the most commendable as they whoop and snort about the sagebrush.
 But even they are hardly credible types, and as for the rest of the cast, they can be set down as a rather wooden lot."
 Philip K. Scheuer of the Los Angeles Times called the film "too self consciously 'epical' to be called great, but at its best, which is frequently, it's better than good."
 The Monthly Film Bulletin wrote that the picture's attempts to convey a message were for the most part "superficial and pedestrian," and found that "the pivotal character of McKay, played on a monotonously self-righteous note by Gregory Peck, never comes alive.
 It is mainly due to the power of the climactic canyon battle, and Burl Ives' interesting playing as Rufus, that this remains a not unsympathetic film, decorated pleasantly by Jean Simmons and with spirit by Carroll Baker."

 The film was a big hit, being the second-most popular movie in Britain in 1959.
 On review aggregation website Rotten Tomatoes, the film has an approval rating of 100% based on 13 reviews, with an average rating of 7.4/10.

 President Dwight D. Eisenhower liked the movie so much, he screened it on four successive evenings in the White House during his second administration.

 Playmobil designed an entire cowboy line based on the architecture of the film.

 In a poll of 500 films held by Empire, it was voted 187th-greatest movie of all time.